Plan a Picnic in Niagara

 With such beautiful surroundings, the Niagara Region is an ideal place to gather friends, family, and even the fur babies for an outdoor picnic lunch.
 Choose from an abundance of parklands and public spaces with a range of amenities to suit your picnicking needs.
 While the Niagara Region is known for beautiful summer days, it is also known for its fertile fruit and wine growing soil, so remember to check the weather and pick your location accordingly.
 Other factors to consider: the age and fitness level of the people going, the number of people going, accessibility, public washroom access, and entry fees.
 Whether you’re feeding the family or have romance on your mind, you can count on Niagara to provide the perfect setting.
 Here’s a list of some great places to picnic in and around Niagara Falls:

 Further upriver, in the quaint town of Chippewa, you’ll find Kingsbridge Park.
 Situated on the water, this is a large open parkland space, perfect for large gatherings.
-They often charge for parking here during peak times, but the park is quite large, with a pavilion and plenty of picnic tables and space to ensure lots of room for you to play games and be active.
+They often charge for parking here during peak times, but the park is quite large, with a pavilion, plenty of picnic tables, and space to ensure lots of room for you to play games and be active.
 The area is mostly accessible, with seasonal washrooms.
 Click for map.